ruleant/getback_gps/README.md

 - save a location
 - ‘get back’ mode : indicator pointing to a stored location (showing distance and direction)
 - indicate current speed and current bearing
+- use built-in sensors to get more accurate and quicker updated bearing

 Bugs and feature requests